 Charting Terra Incognita

 Even so, for Marlow the lure of the Congo River is irresistible.
 “It fascinated [him] as a snake would a bird” (11).
 The fascination, begun with his boyhood view of the blank whiteness on the map, is further exacerbated by two encounters.
 The first is with the two women who knit at the door to the company office.
 Marlow sees in the look of one that she does not expect to see him again.
 This indicates to him that his journey might be perilous, even life threatening.
 As an experienced seaman, he is familiar with the possibility of physical danger, but the second encounter, that with the company doctor, redefines the nature of the danger.
 The doctor reaffirms the physical danger by saying he has not examined anyone who has returned from Africa, as if to say that no one does return, but he also measures Marlow’s skull, saying, “The changes take place inside” (17).
 He then asks Marlow if there is madness in his family and expresses an interest in observing psychological changes of individuals as they occur.
-The encounter with the doctor indicates that there is, still, a vast unknown territory that remains to be mapped—the terra incognita of the psyche, which is exactly where Marlow is about to journey.
+The encounter with the doctor indicates that there remains a vast unknown territory that has yet to be mapped—the terra incognita of the psyche, which is exactly where Marlow is about to journey.

 As Marlow’s journey continues, he tries to maintain a form of quantifiable progress and guidance by attempting to use trees as if they were mile posts.
 But this effort fails, for he cannot focus on the trees long enough to give meaning to their demarcations (64).
 Already, as foreshadowed by Towson’s book, Marlow’s ability to rely on the dependability of maps and recorded facts is breaking down, and it culminates when he stops the boat the night before reaching the Inner Station.
 “Eight miles meant nearly three hours steaming for us” (65), he says, as if still believing that the quantifiers of known territory apply equally to terra incognita.
 But as terra incognita of the mind represents an altered state of consciousness or of being instead of simply altered location, there are no exact equations or correspondences that lead from known territory into the unknown.
 Instead, a quantum leap is required to take Marlow from reliance on external patterns of behavior to an understanding of psychological motivation and complexity.